istio/istio.io/content/docs/concepts/traffic-management/index.md

 #### Circuit breakers

-A simple circuit breaker can be set based on a number of criteria such as connection and request limits.
+A simple circuit breaker can be set based on a number of conditions such as connection and request limits.

 For example, the following `DestinationRule` sets a limit of 100 connections to *reviews* service version "v1" backends: